marshmallow-code/apispec/docs/writing_plugins.rst

 Plugins provide "helper" methods that augment the behavior of `apispec.APISpec` methods.

-There are four types of helper methods:
+There are five types of helper methods:

+* Schema helpers
+* Parameter helpers
-* Definition helpers
+* Response helpers
 * Path helpers
 * Operation helpers
-* Response helpers

-Each helper function type modifies a different `apispec.APISpec` method.
-For example, path helpers modify `apispec.APISpec.add_path`.
+Helper functions modify `apispec.APISpec` methods.
+For example, path helpers modify `apispec.APISpec.path`.

 A plugin with a path helper function may look something like this: